Kalevala CAL Info

 the Finnish national epic has a permanent status in our culture.
 This anthology, collected by Elias Lönnrot in 1820’s, has been the inspiration to many Finnish artists, like it has been to all the crocheters in this project.

 In Kalevala CAL each participant can crochet a blanket, loosely themed by Kalevala, as a tribute to Finland’s centenary!
 The blanket is made of 24 squares (also a few bonus squares are available) with a joining and a border.

 and have the main responsibility for the Kalevala CAL project.
-Ourselves included, there are 19 designers involved plus many more volunteers in testing and proofreading patterns, translating them to other languages etc. You can meet the volunteers in post (a link to old wix site).
+Ourselves included, there are 19 designers involved plus many more volunteers in testing and proofreading patterns, translating them to other languages etc. You can meet the volunteers in post.

 The CAL is free of charge for all the participants (including the patterns and peer support) and all the volunteers are doing this without compensation.
 Please note that even though (and because) this is an important and large project so we will not be in a position to fulfil all possible requests and wishes!
 However, we have worked hard for you all to be able to enjoy it as much as possible.